AriFordsham/GHCWiki/building/files.md

 The `testsuite/` and `nofib/` directories contain apparatus for testing GHC.
 Each is a separate repository, which can be gotten with `darcs-all`.

+## `mk/`

+The `mk/` directory contains all the build system Makefile boilerplate.
+Some particular files are interesting:

+- **`mk/build.mk`**: contains Makefile settings that control your build.
+Details [here](building/hacking).
+The file `mk/build.mk.sample` contains a starting point that you can copy to `mk/build.mk` if you want.
+- **`mk/are-validating.mk`**: this file records the fact that you are doing [validation](testing-patches), by containing the single line `Validating=YES`.
+That in turn means the the build system gets its settings from `mk/validate-settings.mk` instead of from `mk/build.mk`.
+Remove the file to stop validating.

 ## Stuff that appears only in a build tree